Excellent Realistic (Contemporary) Fiction Books for Kids

 This is a really cute book that’s just right for beginning readers, particularly girls.
 Eva writes in diary form all about getting the Bloomtastic Festival put together and how she eventually learns to ask friends for help.

 Waggit is abandoned in the park but a group of dogs takes him in and helps him survive.
 He lives with them for many months, including a hard winter, but when a friendly woman feeds him and gives him a home, he finds his forever home.
-I love how this book hooks readers from page one and keeps you engaged.
-It’s interesting, emotional, and well-written.
+I love how this book hooks readers from page one and keeps them engaged.

 Scribbles and Ink (a cat and mouse) find that a box is a really cool thing to play with — it can become so many things (a race car, a mask, overalls).
 Unfortunately, the duo begins arguing about who gets the box and the box rips in half.
 After working out their differences, they think of a boxtastic solution.